sbainazarov1/ComponentProject/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > to create a new design.
 In you do end up picking one at random, you should
 > disclose that here as well.

+The rpg component was my second option.
+I would like to do something like the housing component one day.
+But it may require more research and better/more specific application.
+For the eco component, I have a good idea for layering using a species sub class and desired density.
+Also I have a desire to try and work in the Ecology field.
+So this could be a a good way to start conceptualizing how that can work.
+If I have enough time, I can try to apply higher level (mid level) statistical analysis.
+This could also give a lot of opportunity for improving this design after I garduate.

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my
 > preference is to use GitHub Desktop.
 From there, you can click the `Branch`